LEED: LEED v3 (2009)

 The aim of LEED 2009 is to allocate points "based on the potential environmental impacts and human benefits of each credit".
 These are weighed using the environmental impact categories of the EPA's Tools for the Reduction and Assessment of Chemical and Other Environmental Impacts (TRACI) and the environmental-impact weighting scheme developed by the National Institute of Standards and Technology (NIST).

-Prior to LEED 2009 evaluation and certification, a building must comply with environmental laws and regulations, occupancy scenarios, building permanence and pre-rating completion, site boundaries and area-to-site ratios.
+Prior to LEED 2009 evaluation and certification, a building must comply with minimum requirements including environmental laws and regulations, occupancy scenarios, building permanence and pre-rating completion, site boundaries and area-to-site ratios.
 Its owner must share data on the building's energy and water use for five years after occupancy (for new construction) or date of certification (for existing buildings).

 The credit weighting process has the following steps: First, a collection of reference buildings are assessed to estimate the environmental impacts of similar buildings.
 NIST weightings are then applied to judge the relative importance of these impacts in each category.
 Data regarding actual impacts on environmental and human health are then used to assign points to individual categories and measures.
 This system results in a weighted average for each rating scheme based upon actual impacts and the relative importance of those impacts to human health and environmental quality.

 The LEED council also appears to have assigned credit and measured weighting based upon the market implications of point allocation.

 From 2010, buildings can use carbon offsets to achieve green power credits for LEED-NC (new construction certification).